-Children who have had a history of trauma (such as witnessing or experiencing violence or abuse) have been shown to be at higher risk for substance use problems later in life.
-It’s important for parents and caregivers to recognize the possible impact of trauma on a child and get appropriate help to address the issue.
+Children who have had a history of trauma (such as witnessing or experiencing violence or abuse) have been shown to be at higher risk for substance use and addiction later in life.
+It’s important for parents and caregivers to recognize the possible impact of trauma on a child and get appropriate help.

-Substance use or addiction in the family or among peers, easy access to nicotine, alcohol or drugs and more frequent exposure to popular culture references and advertising that encourage substance use can all contribute to an increased risk.
+Substance use or addiction in the family or among peers; easy access to nicotine, alcohol or drugs; and more frequent exposure to popular culture and advertising that encourage substance use can all contribute to an increased risk.

 Age of first use